oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6010_size/50_mm_id_80_mm_od_16_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6010 Size 50 Mm Id 80 Mm Od 16 Mm Depth
+# Hardware Bearing 6000 Series 6010 Size 50 mm Id 80 mm Od 16 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base